 1. More complex cybersecurity challenges

 Digitalization is increasingly affecting all aspects of our lives and industries.
 We are seeing rapid adoption of Machine Learning and Artificial Intelligence tools, as well as a growing reliance on software, hardware and cloud infrastructure.

 The complexity of digitalization means that governments are engaged in various battles – from ‘fake news’ to influence elections to cyberattacks on critical infrastructure, including healthcare systems.

 The new landscape has triggered a wave of sophisticated fifth-generation cyberattacks.
 As organizations have adapted to working remotely, cybercriminals have taken advantage of the global crisis to launch a series of large-scale cybercrimes.

 Cyberattacks take various forms, ranging from international espionage to massive hacking of personal information and disruption of the Internet.
-Advanced counter-hacking tools have been leaked.
+Advanced counter-hacking tools have been lacking.